 (Word doc) required to go to nursing school at LCCC.

 Verify English and math competency.
-If you do not have college credit, take the placement
+If students don't have college credit, they can

 of English, or have a minimum grade of “C” from a prior college-level English Composition

-This does not mean that you have to have ENGL 1010 completed at the time of application,
+This doesn't mean that students have to have ENGL 1010 completed at the time of application,

-but if you place in a lower level English course, that course must be completed before
+but if they place in a lower level English course, that course must be completed before

-If you have an equivalent English course with a minimum grade of “C” verified by college
+If students have an equivalent English course with a minimum grade of “C” verified

-transcript, you do not need to take the English placement test.
+by college transcript, they don't need to take the English placement test.

-You must successfully complete MATH 1400 - Precalculus Algebra or higher or be currently
+Students must successfully complete MATH 1400 - Precalculus Algebra or higher or be

-enrolled in MATH 1400 - Precalculus Algebra at the time you submit your application.
+currently enrolled in MATH 1400 - Precalculus Algebra at the time they submit their

 The math course must be MATH 1400 - Precalculus Algebra or College Algebra or higher.

-Statistics, Theory of Arithmetic, or Clinical Calculations courses will not fulfill
+Statistics, Theory of Arithmetic or Clinical Calculations courses won't fulfill this

-this requirement.
-If you do not have a math course which will meet this criterion,
+requirement.
+If students don't have a math course which will meet this criterion,

-you must take the math placement test.
-This placement test only tells you the math
+they must take the math placement test.
+This placement test only tells students the

-Achieve a 70% or higher on the Kaplan test with a reading score of 73% on the same
+Achieve a 70 percent or higher on the Kaplan test with a reading score of 73 percent

 for details.
 Appointments are required.